opvious/sdk.ts/packages/cli/README.md

 ### Configuration profiles

-As an alternative to `OPVIOUS_TOKEN`, the CLI supports reading a configuration file from `~/.config/opvious/cli.yml` (this location can be changed by setting the `OPVIOUS_CONFIG` environment variable).
+As an alternative to `OPVIOUS_ENDPOINT` and `OPVIOUS_TOKEN` environment variables, the CLI supports reading a configuration file from `~/.config/opvious/cli.yml` (this location can be changed by setting the `OPVIOUS_CONFIG` environment variable).
 This configuration allows declaring multiple profiles to access the API.

 ```yaml